Using AI to write articles is generally not illegal, though the legal landscape is still evolving.

 Responsible use of AI for content creation balances innovation with ethical and legal considerations.
 As you integrate AI writing tools into your digital marketing strategy, remember these essential guidelines to stay on the right side of both the law and best practices.

-The most important principle is maintaining human oversight.
 This means using AI as a collaborative tool rather than a replacement for human judgment.
 Not only does this approach likely strengthen your copyright position, but it also ensures content quality and relevance to your audience.

-Transparency builds trust.
 While you may not need to label every piece of content as AI-assisted, having a clear policy about your content creation process demonstrates integrity.
 Consider including information about your approach to content development in your website’s about page or editorial guidelines.

-Finally, stay adaptable.
 The legal landscape around AI content is evolving rapidly.
 What’s considered best practice today may change as new regulations, platform policies, and industry standards emerge.
 By establishing flexible processes and staying informed about developments in this space, you’ll be well-positioned to adapt your approach as needed.

 By viewing AI writing tools as partners in the creative process rather than autonomous content creators, you can confidently leverage these technologies while minimising legal risks and maximising the quality of your digital marketing content.